tanguyhdn/contoso-sql-retail-analytics/README.md

 # 🛍️ Contoso Retail SQL Analytics : Store Sales

-This SQL portfolio project showcases retail analytics using the `ContosoRetailDW` data warehouse.
+This SQL project showcases retail analytics using the `ContosoRetailDW` data warehouse.
 It focuses on in-store sales from the `FactSales` table and was built entirely with **SQL Server** and **Visual Studio Code**, following best practices for clean SQL, reusable views, and modular analysis.
 This project analyzes revenue and profitability trends from Contoso's in-store sales using only SQL — no BI tools or external code required.

-## 💡 Skills Demonstrated
+## Skills Demonstrated
 - SQL joins and filtering
 - Creating and querying SQL views
 - Data warehouse modeling (star schema)
 - Revenue and profitability analysis
 - Clean folder and project structure

-## 🛠 Tools Used
+## Tools Used
 - SQL Server 2022
 - SQL Server Management Studio (SSMS)
 - Visual Studio Code (with SQL Server extension)